timleecy/basic_cpu/README.md

 0. NOP (0x0)
    Does nothing.

-1. LOADA (0x1)
+1. LOAD (0x1)
-   Loads data into register a.
-Bit 5-7 represents type of operand.
+   Loads data into register.
-   001: Constant
+   Bit [10] determines which register (0 for a, 1 for b) Bit [9:8] determines the type of operand:
+   0: 8-bit constant
-   010: Memory location
+   1: memory location
-   100: Memory address of intended memory location (pointer)
+   2: pointer to memory location

-   eg: 0xFF 010_5'd1 (Loads contents of memory location 0xFF into register a)
+   eg: `LOAD 001 0xFF (Loads contents of memory location 0xFF into register a)

-2. LOADB (0x2)
-   Same as LOADA but for register b.

-3. STO (0x3)
+3. STO (0x2)
-   Store contents of specified register in bit 5-7 into memory location stated.
+   Store contents of specified register in bit[10:8] into memory location in operand.
-   000: reg a
+   0: a
-   001: reg b
+   1: b
+   2: data_out
-   010: inst_reg
+   3: inst_reg
-   011: data_reg
+   4: addr_reg
-   100: gpreg
+   5: gpreg

-   eg: 0xFF 011_5'h3 (Stores data in data_reg in memory location 0xFF)
+   eg: `STO 010 0xFF (Stores data in data_out in memory location 0xFF)

-4.
+4. MOV (0x3)
+   Move contents of specified register in bit[7:4] to specified register in bit[3:0].
+   0: a
+   1: b
+   2: data_out
+   3: inst_reg
+   4: addr_reg
+   5: gpreg

+   eg: `MOV 3'bx 0000_0001 (Move content of register a to register b)